antlr/intellij-plugin-v4/README.md

 [Plugin page](http://plugins.jetbrains.com/plugin/7358?pr=idea)

 ## History
+* 1.0a5:
+	* Update to use latest ANTLR 4.2 from parrt/antlr4
 * 1.0a4:
 	* finds tokenVocab option for code gen
 	* if there is a tokenVocab option, don't warn about implicit tokens.